Maximize Efficiency with a Bypass Oil Centrifuge

 Want to learn more about the BEST Centrifugal Oil Centrifuge on the market?

-If you have an existing oil spinner, upgrading to a system that will clean your oil better has never been easier.
+If you have an existing oil spinner, upgrading to a system that will provide superior oil cleaning has never been easier.
 The IOW Group centrifugal filters utilize the industry-standard installation footprint.
 When adding a centrifugal oil filter to your engine, add the best on the market…the patented IOW Bypass Oil Centrifuge.

 To learn more, visit our IOW Centrifugal Oil Filter webpage.